beached/daw_json_link/readme.md

 * C++ 17 compiler
 * GCC(8/9/10/11)/Clang(8(*)/9/10/11/12) have been tested.
+  * older compilers may have bugs.  testing is building clean on them.
   * clang-8 has some errors with complicated tests and may ICE
+  * gcc-7 may work in some cases
+  * Newer compilers should work
 * MSVC 19.29 has been tested.

 ### For building tests